adityapandey9882/Food-Ordering-App/lec_04/README.md

 Two types of Export/Import

-- Default  Export/Import (But in Default only Import/Export at a time)
+- Default  Export/Import (But in Default only one file Import/Export at a time)

 export default Component;
 import Component from "path";

-- Named Export/Import (Using named we can conduct multiple Import/Export)
+- Named Export/Import (Using named we can conduct multiple file Import/Export)

 expot const Component;
 import {Component} from "path";